roberttidey/IRBlasterWeb/README.md

   An input pin can be used to interface to an Alexa activate detector.
 This uses a light dependent resistor to detect when the LED rings on the Dot light up.
 This can be used to send out ir commands locally to mute the sound and make the recognition of the Alexa command more reliable.
   When detected the software tries to run an alexaon or alexaoff macro.
-See http://www.thingiverse.com/thing:2305400
+See http://www.thingiverse.com/thing:2305400 The detect command can be useful to turn this on and off.
+E.g. only turn it on when using a macro to turn all equipment on and disable it when turning equipment off.
+Also can be used in handling mute on and off.
+E.g. turning detect off leaves it in a muted state.
+Similarly turning it on can be used to re-enable sound.